 Our Faculty come from all corners of the world, and bring with them years of experience and expertise.
 UBC Voice Faculty, and industry professionals make this Workshop unique, and open the students up to a wider range of new contacts and influences.

-UBC Head of Voice and Opera
+UBC Chair of Voice and Opera

 Nancy Hermiston’s operatic career has taken her throughout Canada, the United States and Europe.
 Her New York début took place in Carnegie Hall with Marilyn Horne and Mario Bernardi.
 Her European début led to a permanent engagement with the prestigious Nürnberg Opera.
 She has held numerous appointments as voice teacher, and as stage director at the Meistersinger Konservatorium, Nürnberg, and the University of Toronto Opera and Performance Divisions.
-She was appointed to the U.B.C. faculty in 1995 as Coordinator of the Voice and Opera Division.
+She was appointed to the U.B.C. faculty in 1995 as Coordinator of the Voice and Opera Divisions.

 In 2008, Professor Hermiston was the recipient of the Dorothy Somerset Award for Performance and Development in the Visual and Performing Arts and in the 2009/2010 academic year received a Killam Teaching Prize.
 Professor Hermiston has been appointed an Officer of the Order of Canada for her achievements as an opera singer, stage director and educator.